Europe Defends Her Civilization from Bolshevism

 Categories: ,

-Poster from German-occupied France with the caption “L’Europe défend sa civilisation plusieurs fois millénaire contre le bolchevisme” translating to “Europe defends it’s millenium-old civilization from Bolshevism“, referring to the titanic struggle which was underway on the Eastern Front between Germany and her allies against the Soviet Union.
-As a symbol of common European heritage, the Greek goddess of warfare, Athena, is depicted standing tall against the endless tide of red hordes setting themselves upon Europe.
+Poster from German-occupied France with the caption “L’Europe défend sa civilisation plusieurs fois millénaire contre le bolchevisme” translating to “Europe defends its millenium-old civilization from Bolshevism”, referring to the titanic struggle which was underway on the Eastern Front between Germany and her allies against the Soviet Union.
+As a symbol of common European heritage, the Greek goddess of warfare, Athena, is depicted standing tall against the endless tide of Red hordes setting themselves upon Europe.

 They died out there, in countless numbers, not for government officials in Berlin, but for their old countries, gilded by the centuries, and for their common fatherland, Europe, the Europe of Virgil and Ronsard, the Europe of Erasmus and Nietzsche, of Raphael and Dürer, the Europe of St. Ignatius and St. Theresa, the Europe of Frederick the Great and Napoleon Bonaparte.